sot/proseco/docs/index.rst

 Arguments
 +++++++++

-As can be seen from the
-docstring, this takes a long list of arguments which are required to fully specify:
+As can be seen from the docstring, :func:`~proseco.catalog.get_aca_catalog` takes a long list of arguments which are required to fully specify:

 **Required**